TwilioQuest/ghw-twilio-guide/README.md

 ### Step 7: Daily challenge complete!
 Time to submit.

 You've completed the challenge for the day, high five!
-To submit the challenge, type `curl --version` into your terminal, and submit a screenshot.
+To submit the challenge, type `curl --version` into your terminal, and submit a screenshot [on the DevPost](https://ghw-init-day-1.devpost.com/)

 ## Day 2: Receive your first phone call using TwiML bins and Dev Phone.